Different types of eczema research

 With irritant contact dermatitis, rash would be scaled at the exposure site.

 Otherwise, allergic contact dermatitis is less common and takes few days to occur.
-Childs may experience blisters after exposed to allergenic or toxic substance such as perfume, topical antibiotics, plants (e.g: poison ivy), metals, etc.
+Childs may experience blisters after exposed to an allergenic or toxic substance such as perfume, topical antibiotics, plants (e.g: poison ivy), metals, etc.

 A good news is that unlike atopic dermatitis, contact eczema would disappear soon on its own.
 There is very little chance that the rash keep remained for more than 4 weeks.

 With most of common symptoms of eczema, any types of eczema develop on hands is commonly called Hand eczema.
-Working in environment where hands are often in contact with allergy-causing substances and moisture like industrial laundry, dyeing, etc. leads to high risk of getting Hand dermatitis.
+Working in the environment where hands are often in contact with allergy-causing substances and moisture like industrial laundry, dyeing, etc. leads to high risk of getting Hand dermatitis.

 In addition, dyshidrotic dermatitis is one specific type of Hand eczema.
-Dyshidrotic dermatitis often occurs on the edges of fingers, toes, hands and feet.
+Dyshidrotic dermatitis often occurs on the edges of fingers, toes, hands, and feet.
 Firstly, there are several fluid-filled blisters lasting a few weeks.
 Then, they are drying and make skin cracked and painful.

 Dyshidrotic dermatitis is a specific type of Hand dermatitis; which develops fluid-filled blisters on the edges of hands and feet.

 Though cause of dyshidrotic dermatitis has not been determined yet, there are strong connection between this type of eczema and high level of stress, allergies or too much exposure to metal salt and water.

 Editor’s recommendation: Must-have products when your baby has eczemaback to menu ↑

 Neurodermatitis has not any distinctive symptoms.
 It often starts with an itch at anywhere on the body, but mostly on arm, leg or back of the neck and sometimes on anal or genital areas.